typetron/typetron.org/docs/installation.md

 $ npm install
 ```

-In order to serve your project you can run the `start` script inside:
+In order to create a server that will serve your project, you can run the _start_ script from _package.json_:
 ```sh
 $ npm start
 ```